-WIC provides low-income at-risk pregnant and postpartum mothers, infants, and young children nutritious foods and nutrition education.
+WIC provides pregnant and postpartum mothers, infants, and young children living in low-income households nutritious foods and nutrition education.
 The bill should increase access to WIC, which these recommendations address:

-- extend certification periods to two years for infants and postpartum women, and enrollment for children until their sixth birthday; - make permanent the flexibilities that allow for remote enrollment, services, and benefits issuance, and facilitating online ordering; - expand WIC research in underserved communities; and - maintain the scientific integrity of the WIC food package process as USDA undertakes the congressionally mandated 10-year cycle revision.
+- extend certification periods to two years for infants and postpartum women, and enrollment for children until their sixth birthday; - make permanent the flexibilities that allow for remote enrollment, services, and benefit issuance, and facilitating online ordering; - expand WIC research in underserved communities; and - maintain the scientific integrity of the WIC food package process as USDA undertakes the congressionally mandated 10-year cycle revision.